2020 Best Online Dental Hygienist Schools & Programs

 Prospective dental hygienists should make sure to attend an accredited school.
 This will help to ensure that their programs meet national education standards.
 Additionally, dental hygienists need to be licensed in order to work.

-Top Online Colleges Offering Dental Hygiene Degrees
+2020 Best Online Colleges Offering Bachelor's in Dental Hygiene Degrees

 Online dental hygienist programs are available in the form of bachelor's degrees and master's degrees.
 Bachelor's degrees are typically aimed at those who have earned an associate degree in dental hygiene and who want to gain more skills to advance their career.
 Master's degrees are available for those who already work in the field and who want to go into education or other leadership roles.
-There are also master's programs in dental hygiene for those who have a bachelor's in another or related field but who have no dental hygiene training and who want to start their dental hygiene career.
+There are also master's programs in dental hygiene for those who have a bachelor's in another healthcare or related field but who have no dental hygiene training and who want to start their dental hygiene career.

-Online bachelor's degrees in dental hygiene are typically available to those who have already completed an associate degree in dental hygiene and who want to gain more experience and possibly move up into more advanced positions within the field, such as in to management roles.
+Online bachelor's degrees in dental hygiene are typically available to those who have already completed an associate degree in dental hygiene and who want to gain more experience and possibly move up into more advanced positions within the field, such as management roles.

 A dental hygiene bachelor's program can be found at colleges and universities and typically takes two years to complete, as students begin the program with an associate degree already completed.
 Admission to a dental hygiene bachelor's program will require an associate degree in dental hygiene and a dental hygienist's license.
 Tuition will run anywhere from under $11,000 a year to over $22,000 a year.

 Classes that students enrolled in one of these programs will take include Contemporary Issues in Dental Hygiene, Community Health and Epidemiology, Dental Hygiene Educational Concepts, Pain Management, Community and Rural Dental Health, and Geriatric Dental Hygiene.
-Upon completing one of these programs graduates will be able to work in a variety of locations like hospitals, nursing homes, and dental clinics, as well as in dental hygiene education, and they will be prepared to take on additional responsibilities in their jobs.
+Upon completing one of these programs, graduates will be able to work in a variety of locations like hospitals, nursing homes, and dental clinics, as well as in dental hygiene education, and they will be prepared to take on additional responsibilities in their jobs.

-Online master's degree programs in dental hygiene are offered by 7 accredited universities.
+Online master's degree programs in dental hygiene are offered by

 Prospective online students seeking a master's of science in dental hygiene should be prepared to devote two years to their studies.
-Admission to one of these programs will typically require that the applicant has a bachelor's degree in dental hygiene or a related field.
+Admission to one of these programs will typically require that the applicant have a bachelor's degree in dental hygiene or a related field.
 Some programs allow students who have a bachelor's degree in another field but who have also received accredited dental hygiene training to apply.

 Courses that students will take may include Global Healthcare, Clinical and Didactic Educational Concepts, Oral Health Sciences, Health Promotion and Disease Prevention, and Foundation and Oral Health Services.
 Student teaching, a practicum, and/or thesis will also likely be required.
-Upon completing one of these programs graduates will be prepared to go into education as well as leadership positions.
+Upon completing one of these programs, graduates will be prepared to go into education as well as leadership positions.
 Tuition will vary based on program and may run anywhere from around $13,000 a year to close to $30,000 a year.

 Licensing for Dental Hygienists